Tipser/slate/source/includes/_tipser-react-elements.md

 We assume that you know ids of products, collections and you know if you want to render Shop component on the specific url.
 Let's say that following four variables are defined: `POS_ID`, `PRODUCT_IDS`, `COLLECTION_IDS` and `IS_SHOP_ON_PAGE`.
 Please note that `PRODUCT_IDS`, `COLLECTION_IDS` and `IS_SHOP_ON_PAGE` should depend on URL - different pages can have different products/collections.
 To build the state you should use our `StateBuilder` class.
-You can do it in following way:
+You can do it in the following way:
 ```typescript
 import { StateBuilder } from '@tipser/tipser-elements';